Dual Enrollment Programs

 High school students who intend to complete a portion of their junior or senior year at the college through MWCC’s Dual Enrollment program must:

-- Submit a completed Dual Enrollment Admission Application Form, with guidance counselor and parent/guardian signature.
-This form is available at this website or through the Admissions Office at 978-630-9110 or firstname.lastname@example.org
+· Submit a completed Dual Enrollment Admission Application, with guidance counselor and parent/guardian signature.
+This application is available at this website or through the Admissions Office at 978-630-9110 or firstname.lastname@example.org

-- Be 16 years of age or a current junior or senior and hold a minimum 2.8 QPA (official transcript required).
-The college will recalculate all QPAs on a 4.0 scale.
+· Be 16 years of age or a current junior or senior and hold a minimum 2.8 GPA (official transcript required).
+The college will recalculate all GPAs on a 4.0 scale.

-- English proficiency: must place into ENG 101 College Writing I
+o English proficiency: must place into ENG 101 College Writing I by achieving a score of 5 or higher on the Essay portion of the Accuplacer

 Dual enrollment applicants must meet established guidelines of MWCC and their participating high school.
 Students enrolled in the Dual Enrollment program are not allowed to participate in classes beginning after 6:00 p.m. without permission from the student’s high school and parent or guardian.
 Students enrolled in the Dual Enrollment program are not allowed to participate in web classes without permission from the student’s high school and parent or guardian.
 Students enrolled in this program are non-matriculated students, must pay all college tuition/fees, and are ineligible for financial aid while they are enrolled in high school.